-- Represents less than 1% of the outstanding shares of common stock. - (1) Unless otherwise indicated, the address of each stockholder is c/o NeuroMetrix, Inc., 1000 Winter Street, Waltham, Massachusetts 02451. - (2) Includes all options that are exercisable on or within 60 days from March 13, 2015 by the beneficial owner, except as otherwise noted. - (3) This information is based on a Schedule 13G/A filed by the Reporting Person with the SEC on January 8, 2015, which reported beneficial ownership as of December 31, 2014.
-Reflects shares of common stock beneficially owned by Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. The amount does not include 823,320 and 234,003 shares of common stock issuable upon exercise of warrants and 1,571,744 shares of common stock issuable upon the conversion of the Series A-4 convertible preferred stock issued to Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd., respectively, all of which are subject to a 9.99% beneficial ownership limitation and related warrant exercise restriction.
-Sabby Management, LLC and Hal Mintz do not directly own shares of common stock, but are deemed to have beneficial ownership over these shares of common stock because Sabby Management, LLC is the investment manager for both Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. and Hal Mintz is the manager of Sabby Management, LLC.
+- \ Represents less than 1% of the outstanding shares of common stock. - Unless otherwise indicated, the address of each stockholder is c/o NeuroMetrix, Inc., 1000 Winter Street, Waltham, Massachusetts 02451. - (2) Includes all options and/or warrants that are exercisable on or within 60 days from March 13, 2015 by the beneficial owner, except as otherwise noted. - (3) Reflects shares of common stock issuable upon the exercise of warrants beneficially owned by Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. The amount does not include 4,075,059 shares of common stock issuable upon exercise of warrants issued to Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. in 2012, 2013 and 2014 and 1,571,744 shares of common stock issuable upon the conversion of 3,206.357 shares of Series A-4 convertible preferred stock issued to Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd., all of which are subject to a 9.99% beneficial ownership limitation and related warrant exercise restriction.
+Sabby Management, LLC and Hal Mintz do not directly own shares of common stock, but are deemed to have beneficial ownership over these shares of common stock because Sabby Management, LLC is the investment manager for both Sabby Healthcare Volatility Master Fund, Ltd. and Hal Mintz is the manager of Sabby Management, LLC.
 The address for the reporting persons is 10 Mountainside Road, Suite 205, Upper Saddle River, New Jersey 07458.
-We anticipate that simultaneous with the closing of this offering, we will repurchase the remaining 3,206.357 shares of the Series A-4 convertible preferred stock for an aggregate purchase price of \$3.2 million.
-Additionally, in connection with this repurchase, Sabby Management, LLC has agreed to forfeit warrants to purchase 1,571,744 shares our common stock.
+We anticipate that simultaneous with the closing of this offering, we will repurchase the remaining 3,206.357 shares of the Series A-4 convertible preferred stock for an aggregate purchase price of \$3.2 million and that entities affiliated with Sabby Management, LLC will forfeit warrants to purchase 1,571,744 shares our common stock.